 So, for the time being, Hoosiers will have to be content with hemp CBD oil — or otherwise break the law.

 If you’d like to save yourself the time and hassle of going out looking for CBD oil, or you want a wider array of choices of manufacturers and products, you can purchase CBD online and have it delivered right to your doorstep.

 And for those with furry friends, many local and online shops are now selling CBD oil products formulated especially for dogs and cats and other pets.

 Where To Buy Legal CBD Oil In Indiana

 You can’t just waltz into CVS or Walmart in Indianapolis yet and buy hemp CBD oil.
+[UPDATE: On March 21, 2019, CVS announced plans to sell CBD in 800 stores in states where it is legal.]
 The reason for this, in short, is that the FDA still has not signed off on what’s known as GRAS status, or “generally regarded as safe” to add to foods and supplements.

 So, in the meantime, Indiana residents are limited to either purchasing their hemp CBD oil at a local vape shop or health boutique.